The library is open to the public by appointment on Wednesday morning.

 - Reproduction: The reproduction service is available for publications prior to 1965

-- Loan: Materials are not available for borrowing and/or Interlibrary Loan.
+- Loan: Materials is available for borrowing and/or Interlibrary Loan by email: email@example.com

 The library’s book collection consists of over 8,000 items dedicated to modern and contemporary art, general topics, exhibition catalogues, catalogues of museum collections, theory of modern art criticism, art journals, periodicals, videos, and slides.